Gdoc/Admin

 Endnotes

-1. Estimates vary, but most date the end of the last great ice age to around 11,700 years ago.
+1. Estimates vary, but most date the end of the last ice age to around 11,700 years ago.

 Kump, L. R., Kasting, J. F., & Crane, R. G. (2004).
 The Earth System (Vol. 432).
 Upper Saddle River, NJ: Pearson Prentice Hall.